amanrayat/FindEx-MAD/README.md

 ### About Find-Ex

+FindEx is a Android mobile Application aimed at building an ecosystem to report and track the items which are lost on campus.

 ### Problem we are trying to solve.

 Students tend to lose their personal belongings when they are on campus.